 In 2012, changes made to one of Canada’s oldest laws, the Navigable Waters Protection Act (NWPA) eliminated protection for over 99% of Canada’s waterways.
-Under the new Navigation Protection Act (NPA) just 64 rivers, 97 lakes, and the three oceans are protected from development that restricts their navigability.
+After the changes, just 64 rivers, 97 lakes, and the three oceans were protected from development that restricts their navigability.

 You can help ensure that no waters are left behind!